 When you buy shoes or sneakers the very first thing you should do is make sure that they fit correctly.
 Poor-fitting trainers can be one of the main reasons why you may get sneaker creases in the first place.

-Make sure that when you are purchasing your sneakers you make sure that you get ones that don’t leave too much space in the toe box area or between your foot and the upper material.
-Bad fitting shoes allow your foot to move around more inside the shoe and that can cause shoe creasing and wrinkles.
+If you want to know how to not crease Jordans make sure that when you are purchasing your sneakers you make sure that you get ones that don’t leave too much space in the toe box area or between your foot and the upper material.
+Bad-fitting shoes allow your foot to move around more inside the shoe and that can cause shoe creasing and wrinkles.

 Of course, you need to make sure that you have enough space so that your feet aren’t uncomfortable.
 The key is finding the correct size for your needs.
 Preventing too much foot movement is going to help when it comes to keeping your shoes looking immaculate.